CS 6120: Natural Language Processing

 Course Details

-The knowledge coverage will be the same for session 21600 and 21601, but the lecture slides will differ.
+The knowledge coverage will be the same for sessions 21600 and 21601, but the lecture slides will differ.
 Please attend the lecture you are enrolled in.

 Course description